TUD-INF-IAI-MCI/LibLouisBin/README.md

 # liblouis_bin

-This repo contains compiled liblouis shared library artifacts.
-These libraries are intended for use in the [BraillePlot](https://github.com/TUD-INF-IAI-MCI/BraillePlot) project.
+This repo contains compiled [liblouis](http://liblouis.org/) shared library artifacts intended for use in the [BraillePlot](https://github.com/TUD-INF-IAI-MCI/BraillePlot) project.

+The binary artifacts are **not official builds** authored by the liblouis team.
+The source code that was used for building can be found at [https://github.com/liblouis/liblouis](https://github.com/liblouis/liblouis).

 ## Project structure